Environmental Economics and Policy Minor

 Minor Code: 962

 Each minor in the Applied Economics Department is created to provide students within and outside the discipline the opportunity to study a secondary area.
-Each minor requires 27 credits of course work in addition to the student's major.
-At least 12 of the 27 credits must be upper division.
-No credits counted toward the minor can be courses also counted toward the student's major.
+This minor requires 28 credits of coursework with at least 12 upper-division credits.

 Code | Title | Credits |